Barnesville Enterprise | Barnesville, OH

 Local Sports

-Pupil activity validation seminar Feb.
-8 at BHS
+Sports medicine certification seminar Feb.
+8 at high school

 [More news below]